HyejunJeong/covert-cnc-exfiltration/README.md

 #### https://github.com/HyejunJeong/covert-cnc-exfiltration

 This program is a client and a server for covert command and control of, and data exfiltration from, an infected client.

+The client is a reverse shell.
+After an initial execution, the client program will copy itself to the autostart directory so that the script will be executed every time the victim's operating system boots up.

+AWS cloud server is used and the data to be transfered are encrypted to hide the traffic.

+The client (victim machine) sends a request and connects to the attacker-controlled server (AWS cloud server) in the same way it receives the shell commands.
+Notifications and any status updates are periodically sent to the server.
+Files are encrypted and transferred out of the client's network through TCP connection.
+Large files are broken up into multiple packets and transferred to the server through TCP connection in order to achieve a reliable in-order data transfer.

 #### Requirements